Chapter 20 Statistical Sample Quotas Model using Clustering

-20.1 What is the Sample Size Quotas Model?
+20.1 What is the Statistical Sample Quotas Model using Clustering?

-The Sample Size Quotas Model leverages naturally-occurring biological groupings and correlation structure within those groupings to plan a sampling scheme that provides information about some level of underlying disease prevalence in the greater population.
+The Statistical Sample Quotas Model using Clustering leverages naturally-occurring biological groupings and correlation structure within those groupings to plan a statistically valid simple random sampling scheme for disease surveillance.

 20.2 What Question Does it Answer?

 Question 1.
-How many individuals should I test without finding a positive case to have high probability that disease prevalence is at or below some predetermined percentage?
+How many individuals should I test without finding a positive case to have high probability that disease prevalence in the population is at or below a predetermined percentage?

 20.3 Output Details

-- Sample size: The number of samples that must test negative for disease from each sub administrative unit to have high probability that the underlying disease prevalence is at or below the desired level.
+• Sample size: A map and table containing the number of samples that must test negative for disease from each sub administrative unit to have high probability that the underlying disease prevalence is at or below the desired level.

 20.4 Abbreviated Tutorial

-- Look at the map to see the number of animals that need to be tested without finding a positive case to ensure there is a high probability that disease prevalence is at or below your desired level.
+3. Look at the map to see the number of animals that need to be tested without finding a positive case to ensure there is a high probability that disease prevalence in the population is at or below your desired level.

 20.5 Parameters Needed to Execute the Model

-Population size: Total number of hosts in the population in each sub administrative unit.
-An integer between 100 and 10,000,000.
+• Population Size: The number of hosts that reside in the sub administrative unit.

-Average cluster size: Average cluster size of hosts in the population in each sub administrative unit.
-An integer value between 1 (1 host per cluster in the population) and the Population size (1 cluster in the entire population).
+• Average cluster size: Average cluster size of hosts in the population in each sub administrative unit.
+An integer value between 1 (1 host per cluster in the population) and the total population size (1 cluster in the entire population).
+Note: The software will automatically ensure that your cluster size does not exceed the population size.

-Average correlation in disease status: Correlation in disease status between hosts in a cluster across the administrative area.
-A decimal between 0 (disease status among members of a cluster is independent) and 0.995 (disease status is nearly perfectly correlated among members sharing a cluster).
+• Correlation in disease status: Correlation in disease status between hosts sharing a cluster.
+A decimal between 0 (disease status among hosts in a cluster is independent) and 0.995 (disease status is nearly perfectly correlated among hosts sharing a cluster).

 20.6 Details on the Theory

 Booth JG, Hanley BJ, Thompson NE, Gonzalez-Crespo C, Christensen SA, Jennelle CS, Caudell JN, Delisle Z, Guinness J, Hollingshead NA, Them CT, Schuler KL.
-Communicable disease among individuals in a homogenously mixing population dramatically reduces the cost of wildlife disease sampling.
+Management Agencies Can Leverage Animal Social Structure for Wildlife Disease Surveillance.
 Journal of Wildlife Diseases.
-In press.
+Journal of Wildlife Diseases. https://doi.org/10.7589/JWD-D-24-00079.